-Nations that consume a lot of milk... also win a lot of Nobel prizesJanuary 14th, 2013 in Neuroscience /
+Nations that consume a lot of milk... also win a lot of Nobel prizesJanuary 14, 2013 in Medicine & Health / Neuroscience

 Nations that consume a lot of milk and milk products also tend to have a lot of Nobel laureates among their populations, suggest the authors of a letter, published in Practical Neurology.